DominicLuidold/WS22-AutonomousSystems-III/README.md

 <details>
 <summary><code>StepOntoToken</code> behavior description</summary>

 The `StepOntoToken` behavior is designed to enable the robot to move onto a token within the labyrinth by utilizing the PixyCam camera/sensor.
-This behavior can only be executed when the PixyCam is detecting a token and when the token's location in the map is not too close to any previously recognized tokens.
+This behavior can only be executed when the PixyCam is detecting a token and when the token's location in the map is not to close to any previously recognized tokens.
 The purpose of this is to prevent the detection of the same token multiple times, especially when the robot approaches the token from different angles.
 If both conditions are met, the robot is moved towards the token at a slower speed.

 To be able to detect when the PixyCam is recognizing a token, the custom `PixycamDetector` class is used which relies on the `/my_pixy/block_data` topic provided by the [pixy_ros package](https://github.com/jeskesen/pixy_ros).
-It appears to be default behavior that for every three `block_data` messages received, an empty message is included..
-To ensure that the TurtleBot is not mistakenly above a token, a counter for consecutive non-detections has been implemented.
+It appears to be default behavior that for every three `block_data` messages received, an empty message is included.
+To ensure that the TurtleBot is not mistakenly on top of a token, a counter for consecutive non-detections has been implemented.

 </details>